Silicon carbide: Electric systems

-The earliest electrical application of SiC was in lightning arresters in electric power systems.
-These devices must exhibit high resistance until the voltage across them reaches a certain threshold VT at which point their resistance must drop to a lower level and maintain this level until the applied voltage drops below VT.
+The earliest electrical application of SiC was as a surge protection in lightning arresters in electric power systems.
+These devices must exhibit high resistance until the voltage across them reaches a certain threshold VT at which point their resistance must drop to a lower level and maintain this level until the applied voltage drops below VT flushing current into the ground.

 It was recognized early on that SiC had such a voltage-dependent resistance, and so columns of SiC pellets were connected between high-voltage power lines and the earth.
 When a lightning strike to the line raises the line voltage sufficiently, the SiC column will conduct, allowing strike current to pass harmlessly to the earth instead of along the power line.
 The SiC columns proved to conduct significantly at normal power-line operating voltages and thus had to be placed in series with a spark gap.
 This spark gap is ionized and rendered conductive when lightning raises the voltage of the power line conductor, thus effectively connecting the SiC column between the power conductor and the earth.
 Spark gaps used in lightning arresters are unreliable, either failing to strike an arc when needed or failing to turn off afterwards, in the latter case due to material failure or contamination by dust or salt.
 Usage of SiC columns was originally intended to eliminate the need for the spark gap in lightning arresters.
 Gapped SiC arresters were used for lightning-protection and sold under the GE and Westinghouse brand names, among others.
 The gapped SiC arrester has been largely displaced by no-gap varistors that use columns of zinc oxide pellets.